KevinAst/astx-redux-util/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   reducerHash(actionHandlers, [initialState]) ⇒ [`reducerFn`](#reducerFn)</h5>
 Create a higher-order reducer by combining a set of sub-reducerfunctions that are indexed by the standard action.type.
 When noaction.type is acted on, the original state is merelypassed-through (using the [identityfunction](https://lodash.com/docs#identity)).
 This is one of the more prevalent composition reducers, andprovides an alternative to the switch statement (commonly used toprovide this control mechanism).
-The **Dev Guide** discusses reducerHash() in more detail (see{@tutorial conceptHash}), and additional examples can be found in{@tutorial conceptJoin} and {@tutorial fullExample}.**NOTE**: Because reducerHash is so central to the rudimentaryaspect of reduction, it is a common practice to extend it,promoting a [centralized reducer-based logging capability]{@tutorial logExt}, with an ability to correlate logging levels to state changes*(providing a means to filter logs at a high level with minimaloutput)*.
+The **Dev Guide** discusses reducerHash() in more detail (see{{book.guide.conceptHash}}), and additional examples can be found in{{book.guide.conceptJoin}} and {{book.guide.fullExample}}.**NOTE**: Because reducerHash is so central to the rudimentaryaspect of reduction, it is a common practice to extend it,promoting a [`centralized reducer-based logging capability`](/extending/logExt.md), with an ability to correlate logging levels to state changes*(providing a means to filter logs at a high level with minimaloutput)*.

 | Param | Type | Description |